A serial killer makes his last intervention.

 Parker, as all of them sadly do, appeared at once speechless and confused, his drunken weight teetering on his doorstep.
 He belched loudly as his eyes strayed to the red tarp I’d placed carefully near the doorway.

 While I find some ignorance forgivable under the circumstances, I have great disdain for feigning deafness.
-I mean, come on... a death threat should require at least the occasional discomfort, maybe even a scream.
+I mean, really... a death threat should require at least some occasional discomfort, maybe even a scream.

 My blow to his head was quick, no blood spraying that would arouse any suspicion as to my arrival.
 I watched patiently as his body crumpled and spasmed, falling silently on to the tarp he had been so curious about.

 I casually stepped inside and placed a small brown paper bag on to the La-Z-Boy that had borne witness to my calling.
 I had waited for the young boy to go back to bed before I had made my visit, but I quietly checked on both him and his mother one more time to make sure that they were safe.
 At that point I retrieved my hidden cameras and I carefully rolled my quarry up into the tarp and taped it securely at each end.

 I am always waiting for a neighbor or loved one to catch me during one of my many escapades, however, in the last twenty years that has never happened.
 Maybe God hates the sinner but loves the sin, Kay sir-rah, sir-rah.